dj1ch/minigotchi/README.md

 https://github.com/zNitche/pico-esp8266

-- 80211Raw, which allows raw frames to be received and sent through an esp8266 or esp32
+- 80211Raw, which allows raw frames to be received and sent through an esp8266 or esp32 using C and C++

 https://github.com/tht/80211Raw